allaisandrea/allaisandrea.github.io/pages/diffusion/index.md

       essentially equivalent to denoising score matching, except that it includes the entire RHS of the flow ODE, instead of just the score.
 This choice of schedule and objective supposedly makes for an easier optimization.
+open_graph:
+  image: pages/diffusion/diffusion.png
+  description: >
+    A primer on generative modeling using diffusion.
 ---

 # Diffusion